 Our genes make each of us unique.
 They affect how we look and how our bodies work.
 We inherit them from our parents.
 Inherited heart conditions are caused by a fault (or mutation) in one or more of our genes.
 If one of your parents has a faulty gene, there’s a 50:50 chance you could inherit it.
 If you do, then there’s also a 50:50 chance you could pass it on to each of your children.

-It’s possible to have a faulty gene that can lead to a heart condition, yet never develop any signs of symptoms of the condition itself.
+It’s possible to have a faulty gene that can lead to a heart condition, yet never develop any signs or symptoms of the condition itself.
 If this happens, you can still pass the faulty gene on and there’s no way of knowing how it may affect your child, even if they do inherit the same faulty gene.

 What inherited heart conditions are there?

-Inherited arrhythmias (abnormal heart rhythms), for example:
+Inherited arrhythmias (abnormal heart rhythms):

 Very high cholesterol levels: